greenfork/thehouse/README.md

 # The House

-A an arcade-horror style game.
+An arcade-horror style game.
 Controls: use arrows to move, press Space to advance in a dialogue.
 Download it from https://greenfork.itch.io/the-house.

 ![image](https://github.com/greenfork/thehouse/assets/20167110/359783fc-d248-489e-92f4-a472e4e60d1d)